Early Warner of Risks Are Rarely Taken Seriously

 The Volkswagen Emissions Scandal

-On September 18, 2015, it was publicly announced that Volkswagen AG had used an illegal shutdown device in the engine management system of its diesel vehicles; the US emission standards were only met in a special test bench mode, whereas in normal operation a large part of the exhaust gas purification system is largely shut down.
-To promote sales and increase the market share of diesel passenger cars in the USA, VW had previously advertised this generation of vehicles as particularly clean “clean diesel” in large advertising campaigns.
+On September 18, 2015, it was revealed that Volkswagen AG had installed illegal software in the engine management system of its diesel vehicles.
+These systems met U.S. emission standards only in special test bench mode.
+During normal operation, much of the exhaust gas purification system was effectively turned off.
+VW had promoted these vehicles as “clean diesel” through large advertising campaigns to increase sales and market share in the U.S.

-• “If we write this risk down, we will have problems with our management.”
+• “If we list this risk, it will cause trouble with management.”

 • Political or personal interests